antoniaklja/antoniaklja/README.md

-I'm a engineering manager in a cloud-native world managing mid-sized cross-functional team at [VirtusLab](http://virtuslab.com/).
+I'm engineering manager in a cloud-native world managing mid-sized cross-functional team at [VirtusLab](http://virtuslab.com/).

 These days I usually build cloud platforms and help with large transformation in area of cloud-native.
 I'm still actively involved in technical design and programming.